-- C3.1 Support and, where appropriate, training is to be provided to all employees covered by a change proposal to assist them with the change and to transition to new technology, business processes and organisational structures. - C3.2 Targeted training and support will be provided to potentially excess and excess employees to assist them with redeployment. - C3.3 ASD will meet the costs of financial advice up to a limit of \$750 where an employee has been provided with a financial estimate of a voluntary retrenchment package.
+- C3.1 Support and, where appropriate, training is to be provided to all employees covered by a change proposal to assist them with the change and to transition to new technology, business processes and organisational structures. - C3.2 Targeted training and support will be provided to potentially excess and excess employees to assist them with redeployment. - C3.3 ASD will meet the costs of financial advice up to a limit of \$925 where an employee has been provided with a financial estimate of a voluntary retrenchment package.
+This amount will increase in line with the Insurance and Financial Services Consumer Price Index at each anniversary of this Determination.